wolfeidau/wolfeidau_site/content/post/2017-05-25-so-you-want-to-use-dynamodb.md

 +++

-Over the last few months I have been working on a project which uses DynamoDB almost exclusively for persistence, this has been a big challenge for everyone on the team.
-As a modern developer, most of us are used to using an RDBMS systems, so the move to a primitive key value store has been fun, but we have learnt a lot.
+Over the last few months I have been working on a project which uses [DynamoDB](https://aws.amazon.com/dynamodb/) almost exclusively for persistence, this has been a big challenge for everyone on the team.
+As a developer, most of us are comfortable using a Relational database management system (RDBMS) systems, so the move to a primitive key value store has been fun, but we have learnt a lot.
 To try and capture some of these learnings I have written this article, hopefully it will help those who embark on a similar journey.

 ## Why DynamoDB?

-DynamoDB has:
+Some of the advantages DynamoDB offers:

 * A Key/Value model where the values are any number of fields
 * Simplified data access